A scale is a sequence of pitches

 - Aeolian (A), better known as Natural Minor.
 Sounds sad or subdued.

 - Locrian (B).
 Minor with a flat 2nd and 5th.
-The tonic chord formed in this mode is diminished, so it's hard to sing or play in and sounds evil.
+The tonic chord formed in this mode is diminished, so it's hard to sing or play in.
 Therefore, nobody uses it but Death Metal bands and jazz musicians.
+It is also described as sounding "evil", due to the tritone interval in the diminished tonic chord sounding dissonant, enough to give it its alternate name: the "diabolus in musica" (Latin for "devil in music").

 - Related scales: